Bachelor's Degree

 5

 This class will expose students to the processes and key economic principles and understand how these principles work in action with US and Tribal markets.
 Students will learn strategies and policies that pertain to economic performance.
 Using a capitalist lens, the class will deconstruct and decolonize this economic paradigm to see how different market models fit with Tribes.
 This class may include students from multiple sections.
+(Social Sciences)

 Must be seeking a Bachelor of Applied Science in Management degree to enroll.
 If interested, visit pencol.edu/bas